 I've pulled out of the Idols race for personal reasons (can you call a move to the other side of the world a personal reason?!?) but this was my entry for Week Nine, the prompt for which was Twilight.
-It's a *religious* kind of piece, so if you don't like that kind of thing, feel free to skip!
+I cheated, due to lack of time.
+This one was written about four or five years ago and it's a very *religious* kind of piece, so if you don't like that kind of thing, feel free to skip!
+(It also doesn't really reflect the way I write these days, so I didn't mind that it didn't pick up many votes ... )

 SACRIFICE